Chiral Homology of elliptic curves and the Zhu algebra: Examples

 The maximal ideal $I_{p, p'} \subset \vir^c$ is generated by a singular vector $v_{p, p'}$ of conformal weight $(p-1)(p'-1)$.
 In general $v_{p,p'}$ is a linear combination of monomials $L_{-n_1}^{i_1} \cdots L_{-n_s}^{i_s}\vac$ of total degree $(p-1)(p'-1)$, and the only one of these to survive in the quotient $R_{\vir^c}$ is $L_{-2}^{(p-1)(p'-1)/2}\vac$.
 The coefficient of this latter monomial is nonzero {\cite{FF1}} {\cite[Lemma 4.3]{Wang.Vir}}.
 The algebra $R_{\vir_{p, p'}}$ is obtained as the quotient of $R_{\vir^c} \cong \C[x]$ by the ideal generated by the image of $v_{p,p'}$, therefore $R_{\vir_{p, p'}} \cong \C[x] / (x^{(p-1)(p'-1)/2})$. \end{nolabel}

 \begin{nolabel} Before proceeding we recall some standard material on monomial orders, Hilbert series and Gr\"{o}bner bases \cite{CLOS}, particularly in connection with arc spaces.
-Let $k$ be a field of characteristic $0$ and let $R$ be the graded $k$-algebra of polynomials on a (finite or infinite) countable totally ordered set of variables
+Let $R$ be the graded $\C$-algebra of polynomials on a (finite or infinite) countable totally ordered set of variables

 whose degrees are compatible with the order in the sense that $\deg(y_{i+1}) \geq \deg(y_i)$ for all $i$.
 The graded reverse lexicographic (grevlex) order on the set of monomials of $R$ is defined as follows.
 We put